 Find the camera-like icon on the OBD2 scanner.
 This icon generally appears next to the DTC code and description.

 Click on this camera icon to launch freeze frame report.
 The report contains detailed information.
-Since there is a lot of data, it may often get difficult to comprehend what’s on-screen.
+Since there is a lot of data, it may often get difficult to understand and interpret what’s on-screen.

 This is why it is best to access it in split screen.
-This way you will get to read the data side-by-side, making it easier to comprehend information.
+This way you will get to read the data side-by-side, making it easier to understand the interpret the information.

 Additional features to access